-Cottage One is an intensive residential treatment program that provides clinical interventions for adolescents, both male and female, with mild mental handicap and severe deficits in social competency skills.
+Cottage One is an intensive campus-based treatment program that provides clinical interventions for adolescents, both male and female, with mild mental handicap and severe deficits in social competency skills.
 Diagnostically, these youths present with multiple childhood disorders including: Pervasive Developmental Disorder, Attention Deficit Hyperactivity Disorder (ADHD), Conduct Disorder, Learning and Language Disabilities, Post Traumatic Stress Disorder, Dissociate Identity Disorder, Social Phobia and Mental Retardation (borderline intelligence to mild mental handicaps).
 Treatment practices follow a behavioural-family systems orientation, where social learning methods are used for promoting behaviour change.
 Social skills are taught with the help of structured motivation systems like the use of point cards, skill checklists and effective praise.
 There are five main teaching areas:

 - Self-management skills